thomasekdahlN/jeti/README.md

 The app is built around configuration files instead of per-user code edits.

-At startup the selected combination is assembled from:
+At startup, the selected combination is assembled from:

 - converter config in `ecu/converter/.../config.jsn`
 - turbine config in `ecu/turbine/.../*.jsn` or `ecu/turbine_16/.../*.jsn`